TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 ## Jekyll Primer

 Jekyll is a great example of a tool that builds on other tools while making itself open to extension by means of a plugin mechanism.
 Jekyll sites are defined using a set of input files which are read, optionally transformed and written out as static web content.
 Transforms are supported for Markdown, HTML, Sass/Scss and CoffeeScript files.
 Sass/Scss source is compiled into a CSS stylesheet.
 CoffeeScript is converted to JavaScript.
-Where it gets interesting is the [rendering process](https://jekyllrb.com/docs/rendering-process/) for Markdown and HTML.
+The [rendering process](https://jekyllrb.com/docs/rendering-process/) for Markdown and HTML is where it gets interesting.

 Each source file starts with a YAML front matter section which can be used to define page specific variables and configuration.
 These are accessible to the next stage which interprets Liquid expressions in the file.
 [Liquid](https://shopify.github.io/liquid/) is a templating language developed by Shopify.
 Liquid expressions use `{{ "{{ " }}}}` tags to insert content and `{{ "{% " }}%}` tags for logic and control flow.
 The language supports number, string, object and array variables with a decent selection of iteration and filtering constructs.